West Area

 DOUGLAS COUNTY

-Mourning dove: The season is open from Sept.
-1 to Sept.
-30 and reopens Nov.
-15 to Dec.
+Mourning dove: Season closed Dec.
 14. Learn more about hunting mourning dove.

 There is not a lot of publicly accessible dove hunting in Douglas County.
 Those interested in doves should be concentrating on getting permission on private property.